lililiyabbayx/Computer-Vision-Project-based-on-KAN-and-Assignments/README.md

 # CSE463 Project

 This repository contains my personal experiments on the "Lung & Colon Cancer Dataset-unstable dataset" and the "Brain Tumor MRI Dataset" using different hybrid architectures, including CNN, KAN, MLP, ConvNeXt-V2, SE blocks, etc., for comparative analysis.
+> **Note:** These are personal experiments, so I cannot guarantee their correctness.
+> If you find any issues, have suggestions or want to contribute, feel free to open an issue or submit a pull request.
 **Short Architecture Description:**
 You can find the architecture and implementation details in this file(MRI): [20-10 ConvNeXt-V2 KAN Notebook](https://github.com/lililiyabbayx/Computer-Vision-Project-based-on-KAN-and-Assignments/blob/main/20-10convnext-v2-kan-100ep.ipynb)
 *Description: Here, I will provide a summary of the architecture and key points from the notebook.*